Five Ways to Drive International Sales Online

-Here we would look to target content based on the user’s country.
+Here we would look to target content based on the user’s country/territory.
 For example, shoes may be popular in Germany while in France your range or perfumes might perform better.
 You would therefore want to tailor content for each market to maximize the impact.

 This is also not limited to basic homepage hero banners: the more content you can retarget the better.
 Examples include: recommended products, special offers and search results.

 DFS did this really effectively.
 By targeting their European visitors with personalized notifications they increased their conversion rate by 23%.

 Point of information